Roof Repair Fund

 The original projected cost was £77,000 (£64,000 net of recoverable VAT) and our original grant award was £52,000.
 The balance was to be met from our own funds.

-Following discovery that a second truss was affected by dry rot and with other adjustments to the original proposal concerning repairs to the fleche, LPofW kindly agreed to give us further financial assistance:
+Following discovery that a second truss was affected by dry rot and with other adjustments to the original proposal concerning repairs to the fleche, Listed Places of Worship kindly agreed to give us further financial assistance.

 The revised projected cost was £118,000 (£98,000 net of recoverable VAT) and the revised grant award was £81,000.
 Again, the balance had to be met from our own funds.